 - A building or structure meeting the definition of "multiple dwelling" set forth in the Hotel and Multiple Dwelling Law, N.J.S.A.
-55:13A-1 et seq., and means for the purpose of improvement or construction the "general common elements" and "common elements" of a condominium, a cooperative, or a horizontal property regime.
+55:13A-1 et seq., and means, for the purpose of improvement or construction, the "general common elements" and "common elements" of a condominium, a cooperative, or a horizontal property regime.

 This article authorizes the Borough of Westville to grant exemptions and abatements to commence and take effect in the 2016 tax year and thereafter.

 Application for exemption from taxation may be filed pursuant to this article so adopted to take effect for tax year 2016 and for tax years thereafter as set forth in N.J.S.A.
 40A:21-1 et seq.
-No application for exemption shall be filed for exemptions to take initial effect for the 11th full tax year, 2026, or any tax year occurring thereafter, unless this Chapter is readopted by the governing body pursuant to N.J.S.A.
+No application for exemption shall be filed for exemptions to take initial effect for the 11th full tax year, 2026, or any tax year occurring thereafter, unless this article is readopted by the governing body pursuant to N.J.S.A.
 40A:21-4.

 The Borough of Westville hereby provides for the exemption from taxation of improvements to dwellings in accordance with the provisions of this article.
-In determining the value of the real property, the municipality shall regard the first $25,000 in the Assessor's full and true value of improvements for each dwelling unit primarily and directly affected by the improvement in any dwelling more than 20 years old as not increasing the value of the property for a period of five years, notwithstanding the value of the property to which the improvements were made unless there is damage to the dwelling through an action of elements sufficient to warrant a reduction.
+In determining the value of the real property, the municipality shall regard the first $25,000 of the Assessor's full and true value of improvements for each dwelling unit primarily and directly affected by the improvement in any dwelling more than 20 years old as not increasing the value of the property for a period of five years, notwithstanding the value of the property to which the improvements were made, unless there is damage to the dwelling through an action of elements sufficient to warrant a reduction.

 Conversion to single-dwelling use from a multiple-dwelling use are eligible for tax exemption for a period of five years.
 If approved, the Borough, in determining value, shall regard up to the Assessor's full and true value of the improvements or conversion alterations as not increasing the value of the property, notwithstanding that the value of the property to which the improvements or conversion alterations are made is increased thereby.
 During the exemption period, the assessment on the property shall not be less than the assessment thereon existing immediately prior to the improvements, unless there is damage to the dwellings sufficient to warrant reduction.